Panagiotis Konstantinopoulos, MD, PhD

 Dana-Farber Cancer Institute

-Co-Investigator: Ursula Matulonis, MD, Dana-Farber Cancer Institute and Harvard Medical School, Boston, MA
+Ursula A. Matulonis, MD, Dana-Farber Cancer Institute and Harvard Medical School, Boston, MA

-- Studies are focused on improving response to PARP inhibitor therapy in breast and ovarian cancer.
+Improving response to PARP inhibitors in breast and ovarian cancer.

 Panagiotis A. Konstantinopoulos, MD, PhD is Director of Translational Research and Attending Oncologist in the Gynecologic Oncology Program at Dana-Farber Cancer Institute, and an Associate Professor of Medicine at Harvard Medical School.
 His translational research career focuses on ovarian cancer and other gynecologic malignancies with an important niche in the areas of DNA damage and repair and immunotherapy.
 His work has focused on unraveling mechanisms of resistance to chemotherapy and targeted agents, developing the rationale and preclinical data for novel drug combinations in ovarian cancer, and identifying novel diagnostic and predictive biomarkers of therapeutic response in gynecologic cancers as well investigating their mechanistic implication in carcinogenesis.